Honey bee communication is an amazing process.

 Without such organization and teamwork, the colony would not be able to forage effectively enough to sustain the hive.

-So how does one lone scout bee direct her sisters to point B?
+So how does one lone scout bee direct her sisters to point B, as in our imaginary scenario above?

 The “compass” that the bees use to translate the bearings into a physical direction is the sun.